Jacobs-University/visir-tracker-02/README.md

 ### Note
 Please do not copy-paste the example code from the OpenCV documentation, but try to understand the example code and implement the solution to the problem by yourself.

+## Submission
+Please submit the assignment by making a pull request.
+**Important** : Please make sure that
+- No _extra files_ are submitted (except those, which were mentioned in the assignment)
+- The changes were made _only_ in those files where you were asked to write your code
+- The Continiouse Integration system (appVeyor) can build the submitted code
+- The rendered images are also submitted in the folder "renders"